-Using the Mode Select command, the drive can change its capacity to something less than maximum.
-See the Mode Select Parameter List table in the SCSI Interface Product Manual, part number 75789509.
+Using the Mode Select command, you can change the drive's capacity to something less than maximum.
+See the SCSI Interface Product Manual.
 Refer to the Parameter list block descriptor number of blocks field.
-A value of zero in the number of blocks field indicates that the drive shall not change the capacity it is currently formatted to have.
+A value of zero in the number of blocks field indicates that the drive will not change the capacity it is currently formatted to have.
 A number in the number of blocks field that is less than the maximum number of LBAs changes the total drive capacity to the value in the block descriptor number of blocks field.
 A value greater than the maximum number of LBAs is rounded down to the maximum capacity.